About Jobing.com Arena

 With two separate concourses on two seating levels, Jobing.com Arena provides guests with non-restricted views of the action.
 The Arena also features an intimate seating bowl with all the modern amenities.

 There are 87 Luxury Suites at Jobing.com Arena, which includes two Luxury Tower Suites and 12 Luxury Party Suites that can accommodate large groups of up to 50 people.
 In addition, the Gila River Casinos Club (located on the Club Suites level) consists of approximately 400 upscale seats with unique club and dining opportunities.
-Club Bud Light (located directly behind the Coyotes and visiting team player benches) offers guests an up close and personal experience combined with first-class hospitality services.
+The Rinkside Club (located directly behind the Coyotes and visiting team player benches) offers guests an up close and personal experience combined with first-class hospitality services.

 Jobing.com Arena has hosted some of the biggest names in entertainment today including Andrea Bocelli, Bon Jovi, Bruce Springsteen, Christina Aguilera, The Eagles, Elton John, Faith Hill & Tim McGraw, Foo Fighters, Hannah Montana, Justin Timberlake, Madonna, Mannheim Steamroller, Paul McCartney, Red Hot Chili Peppers, The Rolling Stones, Stevie Wonder, Tom Petty & the Heartbreakers, U2 and Van Halen.